AktasC/Surface_Go_Dualboot/README.md

 1. Disable bitlocker / encryption (windows settings)
 2. Shrink your main Win 10 partition so you can get \~25G for the distro + 8G for swap
-3. Create your bootable usb with Rufusa
+3. Plug in your USB drive
+3. Launch rufus
+  Select your Manjaro ISO file
-Replace MBR with GPT partition table in Rufus and click start.
+  **Replace MBR with GPT partition table in Rufus and click start.**
-Use the `dd` method when asked
+  **Use the `dd` method when asked**
 4. Shutdown your Surface go.
 5. Reboot while holding Volume Up + Power buttons
 6. Get to "Boot" and disable SecureBoot
-7. Put the USB boot entry before the Windows boot entry (just in case)
+7. Put the USB boot entry before the Windows boot entry
 8. Save & Exit

 __Now you should get to the grub menu on your usb key.__

 # II) Linux install :

 1. Select your locals (timezone, language, keyboard, etc) & launch Manjaro